srcolinas/srcolinas.github.io/_posts/2023-12-09-word-count.md

     assert format(Path("name.txt"), 3) == "3 name.txt"
 ```

-We can very quickly now:
+We work more productively now:
 * We don't need to keep track of some files for testing.
 * Our tests run as fast as they can, even if we don't have multiple cores.
 * We can test different aspects of our code independently.